-- a) Name(s) and model number(s) of the equipment under test. - b) Type of noise in accordance with Table 2. - c) Sound power level(s) in decibels (reference: 1 pW), in one-third-octave bands and/or narrow bands together with the frequency of any tones having levels within 10 dB of the greatest tone level. - d) Detailed description of operating conditions of the equipment under test with reference to specific subclause of ECMA-74, if applicable.
+- a) name(s) and model number(s) of the equipment under test; - b) type of noise in accordance with Table 3; - sound power level(s) (reference: 1 pW) under reference meteorological conditions,) in decibels, in onethird-octave bands and/or narrow bands together with the frequency of any tones having levels within 10 dB of the greatest tone level; - d) detailed description of operating conditions of the equipment under test with reference to specific subclause of ECMA-74, if applicable.

-NOTE A description such as "operating and installation conditions in accordance with C.20 of ECMA-74:2010, 11th edition" can be used.
+NOTE A description such as for example "operating and installation conditions in accordance with C.20 of ECMA-74:2015, 13th edition can be used.

-Type of noise in the free bands quency range of the octave centred at Sound power level to be determined 125 Hz to 8 kHz 16 kHz No significant noise A-weighted level (125 Hz to 8 kHz octave bands) in accordance with ECMA-74 Broad-band or narrow-band noise ^a Broad-band noise A-weighted level (125 Hz to 8 kHz octave bands in accordance with ECMA-74, and one-third-octave-band sound power level in 16 kHz octave band in accordance with the procedure of this Standard.
+frequency range of the ds centred at Sound power level to be determined 125 Hz to 8 kHz 16 kHz No significant noise A-weighted level (125 Hz to 8 kHz octave bands) in accordance with ECMA-74 Broad-band or narrow-band noise Broad-band noise A-weighted level (125 Hz to 8 kHz octave bands in accordance with ECMA-74, and one-third-octave-band sound power level in 16 kHz octave band in accordance with the procedure of this Standard.
 Discrete tone A-weighted level (125 Hz to 8 kHz octave bands) in accordance with ECMA-74 and the level and frequency of the discrete tone in accordance with this Standard.
-Broad-band or narrow-band noise ^a Multiple tones A-weighted level (125 Hz to 8 kHz octave bands) in accordance with ECMA-74 and the levels and frequencies of all tones in the 16 kHz octave band that are within 10 dB of the highest tone level in the band in accordance with this Standard.
-Discrete tone Level and frequency of the discrete tone in the 16 kHz octave band in accordance with this Standard .
-No significant noise ^b Multiple tones Levels and frequencies of all tones in the 16 kHz octave band that are within 10 dB of the highest tone level in the band in accordance with this Standard. ^a For noise in 125 Hz to 8 kHz octave bands, sound p ower level in one-third-octave bands and in octave bands may
+Broad-band or narrow-band noise Multiple tones A-weighted level (125 Hz to 8 kHz octave bands) in accordance with ECMA-74 and the levels and frequencies of all tones in the 16 kHz octave band that are within 10 dB of the highest tone level in the band in accordance with this Standard.
+Discrete tone Level and frequency of the discrete tone in the 16 kHz octave band in accordance with this Standard.
+No significant noise Multiple tones Levels and frequencies of all tones in the 16 kHz octave band that are within 10 dB of the highest tone level in the band in accordance with this Standard.

-Table 2 - Type of noise and determination of sound power levels
+Table 3 - Type of noise and determination of sound power levels

-^a For noise in 125 Hz to 8 kHz octave bands, sound power level in one-third-octave bands and in octave bands may also be reported in accordance with ECMA-74.
+^a For noise in the 125 Hz to 8 kHz octave bands, sound power level in one-third-octave bands and in octave bands can also be reported in accordance with ECMA-74.

-^b A significant noise contribution not within the 125 Hz to 8 000 Hz octave band lies outside the scope of ECMA-74, in that case only this Standard is applicable.
+^b A significant noise contribution not within the 125 Hz to 8 kHz octave band lies outside the scope of ECMA-74; in that case, only this Standard is applicable.